 3. Restoring ankle dorsiflexion mobility.

-Not only with limited dorsiflexion promote over pronation, it also forces the Achilles to have to work harder in a smaller range.
+Not only does limited dorsiflexion promote over pronation, it also forces the Achilles to have to work harder in a smaller range.
 Examples of ankle mobility exercises can be found here.

 4. Wearing shoes with lower heel-toe differentials.

-This relates to the the concept above about ankle mobility.
-A shoe with an elevated heel holds the foot in a plantar flexed position and may cause long-term shortening of the heel cord.
-Transitioning to low differential shoes is something that should be done cautiously because you’re asking the Achilles to function beyond the range that it’s been accustomed to.
-There are cases of runners who train in regular shoes and then suffer an Achilles injury when they make the abrupt switch to racing flats for competition.
+A shoe with an elevated heel holds the foot in a plantar flexed position and causes shortening of the calf muscles.
+Transitioning to low differential shoes should be done cautiously because you’re asking the Achilles to function beyond the range that it’s accustomed to.

 5. Manual therapy?